Teaching climate change NE213

 Learn how to teach climate change to students aged 11-14 years old and engage them with the ESA Climate Detectives project.

 Online, self-paced course.
+Participants can join and start this course at any time after the advertised date.
 Developed in partnership with ESERO Ireland and ESERO UK, this course introduces the topic of climate change and the work of the European Space Agency.

 In this course you’ll explore the difference between weather and climate, as well as how climate is affected by earth process and human factors.
 You will have the opportunity to examine causes and effects of Climate Change, develop your confidence teaching climate change and plan to lead students through ESA’s Climate Detectives project.

 To support your students with climate change projects, you will look at what makes a good research question, analyse and identify data which is fit for purpose, and organise and communicate findings in a variety of ways using relevant scientific terminology and representations.

 Who is it for?

 - climate science projects for students, such as ESA Climate Detectives